Games & Quizzes

 /ˈTHretniNG/

 Causing potential harm or hurt.
-To cause something potential harm, or put at risk.
+To say you may harm or hurt someone.

 /ˈwelkəm/